Skip to content

 2. Crystal/Clock Oscillator Harmonics

-• Shield the oscillator or run it on an inner layer with ground pours above and below
+• Shield the oscillator if possible, or at minimum, run the clock trace on an inner layer with solid ground pours above and below it.
+This creates a stripline structure that contains the field.

 3. Differential-Mode Conducted Emissions from SMPS